octopus8sg/com.octopus8.electronicsignature/README.md

 * "e-Signature-PNG-64 :: e-Signature",

 ### AND
-* e-mail (primary)
+* nickname (from Contact) and first/last name (from Individual) fields to Profile

-* nickname of first/last name
+### AND
-fields to Profile
+* You can change Admin notification message template to the message.tpl to avoid sending e-sign raw data to site administrator

 ## Known Issues

-The IDS check should be desabled from Administration->Access Control->WP settings
+The *IDS check* should be desabled from Administration->Access Control->WP settings

 ## Installation (CLI, Zip)